SteveDunn/Vogen/docs/site/Writerside/topics/Instances.md

 # Instances

-A type can have predefined 'instances'.
-For examples
+A type can have predefined 'instances'—examples include:

 ```c#
     [ValueObject(typeof(float))]